On schemes evinced by generalized additive decompositions and their regularity: Introduction

 In \Cref{prop:externalconditions} we show that the addenda constituting a GAD evincing an irredundant scheme $Z$ may never appear in its inverse systems.
 We use this result in \Cref{prop:lowmultiplicity} to guarantee $d$-regularity for schemes evinced by GADs such that the $L_i$'s are linearly independent and the $k_i$'s are small enough, regardless of the scheme being minimal.
 However, we point out in \Cref{rmk:sharp} that all the assumptions of \Cref{prop:lowmultiplicity} are sharp.

 Drawing from the intuition that schemes with components of low multiplicity usually exhibit low regularity, in \Cref{prop:2jets} we prove that minimal tangential decompositions of degree-$d$ forms always evince $d$-regular schemes. \Cref{ex:perazzo} shows the condition of having minimal length is essential, while irredundancy is not enough.
+This answers an open question from \cite[Remark 5.4]{BT20:Waring}.

 Finally, we show in \Cref{prop:shortschemes} that if the cactus rank of a degree-$d$ form is not greater than $2d+1$, then non-redundancy is actually enough to guarantee $d$-regularity.
 In particular, all the schemes of minimal length apolar to degree-$d$ forms with length smaller or equal to $2d+1$ are $d$-regular.